BIGmama-technology/Community-devfest-2023-challange/api/README.md

 Objective of this workshop is to

+- get familiar with using huggingface transformers
-- build an API around LLama-2
+- build an API around LLama-2 using huggingface pipelines and fastapi
 - deploy this API on the remote machine using docker
-- secure this api
 - call this API from a react app